ufosc/club-resources/python/README.md

 Style is important!
 Poor style can destroy the beauty of your Python program and hamper collaboration.

-PEP 8 provides the definitive guide to Python style: [https://www.python.org/dev/peps/pep-0008/]
+PEP 8 provides the definitive guide to Python style: https://www.python.org/dev/peps/pep-0008/

-The PEP 8 is worth a read, but if you're dying to start writing Python, you can check our abridged version here: [style.md].
+The PEP 8 is worth a read, but if you're dying to start writing Python, you can check our abridged version [here](style.md).

 ## Resources